-Is running bad for your knees?
-Not according to the results of two recently completed studies.
+Do you have knee pain?
+You may even be wondering if running is bad for your knees.
+Not according to two recently completed studies.

-The first study was performed at Baylor University and included 2,863 people.
+The first study performed at Baylor University included 2,863 people.
 It found that runners reported a lower incidence of knee pain and osteoarthritis than non-runners.
-Not only that, but age was not a factor - even older runners suffered less from knee arthritis!
+Not only that, but age was not a factor - even older runners suffered less from knee arthritis pain!

 The other U.S. study was from 2013 and involved more than 74,000.
 The runners reported a lower rate of knee arthritis and a lower risk of needing knee replacement surgery.